The dynamics of generic Kuperberg flows: Introduction

 The notion of the \emph{relative level} of two points along the same orbit of the Kuperberg flow was introduced by Kuperberg in \cite{Kuperberg1994}, and is a key technique for showing that the flow obtained is aperiodic.
 It is defined by equations \eqref{def-level+} and \eqref{def-level-} in Section~\ref{sec-radius} below.
 Further properties of the concept of relative level were developed by Ghys and Matsumoto in \cite{Ghys1995, Matsumoto1995}.
 In Section~\ref{sec-proplevels}, we show that the relative level function along orbits induces a well-defined level function on $\fM_0$, for which the Reeb cylinder $\tau(\cR')$ is at level $0$.
 The level function on $\fM_0$ is used to decompose this space into an infinite union of propellers $\fM_{\ell}$ for $\ell \geq 1$, where $\fM_{\ell}$ consists of sets at level $\ell$: for $\ell=1$ this set is composed by two non-compact propellers attached to $\tau(\cR')$, while $\fM_\ell$ for $\ell\geq 2$ is formed by $2^{\ell}$ families of compact propellers.
 The level decomposition of $\fM_0$ is used to analyze its geometry and dynamics, and consequently also that of $\fM$.

 One of the original motivations for this work was a question posed by Krystyna Kuperberg concerning the \emph{topological shape} of the minimal set $\Sigma$ for the flow $\Phi_t$.
-Section~\ref{sec-shape} gives a very brief introduction to shape theory, including the definitions of ``stable shape'' in Definition~\ref{def-stableshape} and for a continua to be ``movable'' or ``pointed movable'' in Definitions~\ref{def-movable} and \ref{def-bppmovable}.
-It is a simple observation that the subspaces $\fM$ and its dense subset $\fM_0$ have the same topological shape, and thus for a generic flow, we can use the level decomposition of $\fM_0$ to study the shape of the minimal set $\Sigma$.
-We show in Theorems~\ref{thm-stableshape} and \ref{thm-movable}, as a cumulation of the results in this work:
+Section~\ref{sec-shape} gives a very brief introduction to shape theory, including the definitions of ``stable shape'' in Definition~\ref{def-stableshape} and for a continua to be ``movable'' in Definition~\ref{def-movable}.
+It is a simple observation that the subspaces $\fM$ and its dense subset $\fM_0$ have the same topological shape, and thus for a generic flow, we can use the level decomposition of $\fM_0$ to study the shape properties of the minimal set $\Sigma$.
+As a cumulation of the results in this work, we show in Section~\ref{sec-shape} the following results:

-\begin{thm} For a generic Kuperberg flow, the minimal set $\Sigma$ does not have stable shape, and is not pointed movable. \end{thm}
+\begin{thm} For a generic Kuperberg flow, the minimal set $\Sigma$ does not have stable shape. \end{thm}

-Proving that a continua does not satisfies the Mittag-Leffler condition for homology groups, is a strategy to prove that it is not movable.
-We introduce the Mittag-Leffler condition for homology groups in Proposition~\ref{prop-MLmove}, and we show in Theorem~\ref{thm-MLhomology} that:

-\begin{thm} For a generic Kuperberg flow, the minimal set $\Sigma$ satisfies the Mittag-Leffler condition for homology groups. \end{thm}
+The Mittag-Leffler condition for homology groups, as introduced in Proposition~\ref{prop-MLmove}, is a homology version of the movable condition.
+Proposition~\ref{thm-MLhomology} yields the following consequence: \begin{thm} For a generic Kuperberg flow, the minimal set $\Sigma$ satisfies the Mittag-Leffler condition for homology groups. \end{thm}